By Andrew Mackinnon

 Allowing non-citizens of Australia to purchase and own residential properties in Australia should be banned.

-It is not the number of residential properties in Australia that owner occupiers and investors can buy that should be limited or rationed but necessarily the amount of credit that is extended by the banks in Australia (i.e. loaned) to owner occupiers and investors that should be limited or rationed, in order to prevent a housing bubble in Australia from materialising, which has, of course, existed in Australia for years now and is being deliberately perpetuated by the Australian federal government via non-white immigration into Australia.
+It is not the number of residential properties in Australia that owner-occupiers and investors can buy that should be limited or rationed but necessarily the amount of credit that is extended by the banks in Australia (i.e. loaned) to owner-occupiers and investors that should be limited or rationed, in order to prevent a housing bubble in Australia from materialising, which has, of course, existed in Australia for years now and is being deliberately perpetuated by the Australian federal government via non-white immigration into Australia.

-The banks in Australia should not be lending more than an adjustable multiple of the incomes of owner-occupiers of residential properties in Australia and an adjustable multiple of the incomes of investors in residential properties in Australia, to owner-occupiers and investors for all borrowing purposes, including the purpose of buying residential properties in Australia as owner-occupiers and investors.
+The banks in Australia should not be lending more than an adjustable multiple of the incomes of owner-occupiers of residential properties in Australia and adjustable multiples of the incomes of investors in residential properties in Australia, to owner-occupiers and investors for all borrowing purposes, including the purpose of buying residential properties in Australia as owner-occupiers and investors.

 The banks in Australia should be banned by the Australian federal government from providing interest-only loans in Australia for all borrowing purposes, including the purpose of buying residential properties in Australia.